 Career Exploration Worksheets

 My goal was to answer the question about what is career planning and I hope you have found this article helpful.
 It can take a lot of time looking for all the different sites and information required to go through the process of career planning.
-I am in the process of creating some Career Exploration Worksheets to help your teen do this.
+I have created some Career Exploration Worksheets to help your teen do this.
 This career planner includes links to all the assessments as well as a variety of forms that will be used to research and record the findings.

 Why would I want to buy these?